tomasfabian/ksqlDB.RestApi.Client-DotNet/doc/breaking_changes.md

 **Breaking changes:**

 ### HttpClientFactory

-The constructor argument of `HttpClientFactory` was changed from `Uri` to `HttpClient`.
-The `IHttpClientFactory` is registered with `System.Net.Http.AddHttpClient` for better lifecycle management of the resources used by `HttpClients`.
+The constructor parameter in `HttpClientFactory` was updated from 'Uri' to 'HttpClient' to improve the management of resources used by `HttpClient`s.
+The `IHttpClientFactory` is registered using `System.Net.Http.AddHttpClient` to facilitate better lifecycle management.
-`IHttpClientFactory` in this case should be probably renamed to `IHttpClientProvider` or something similar, but I decided to avoid such a "big" breaking change.
-In case of too much confusion please let me know.
+Although it may be appropriate to rename `IHttpClientFactory` to `IHttpClientProvider` or a similar name, I opted not to make such a significant breaking change.
+If this decision causes significant confusion, please inform me.

-This design decision was made based on the eBook ".NET Microservices Architecture for Containerized .NET Applications" to be able to take advantage of the AddHttpClient extension method.
+The decision to make this design change was influenced by the eBook ".NET Microservices Architecture for Containerized .NET Applications" in order to leverage the benefits offered by the `AddHttpClient` extension method:

 > Though this class (HtppClient) implements IDisposable, declaring and instantiating it within a using statement is not preferred because when the HttpClient object gets disposed of, the underlying socket is not immediately released, which can lead to a socket exhaustion problem.